Efraileg/LinkedList-in-C/README.md

   - Circular lists.
   - Double circular lists.

-Following this order the lists will be recreated.
+The lists will be recreated following this orde.

 All the lists will have in its headers a typified variable to determinate the type of the values to be stored in the linked list.
 You can change this typedef to your liking.